coreos/go-log/README.md

 ```

 ### Logging functions
-All these functions can also be called directly to use the default logger.
+All these functions can also be called directly to use the default log.
 ```go
 func (*Logger) Log(priority Priority, message string) func (*Logger) Logf(priority Priority, format string, v ...interface{})